Diabetes

 What if ketone strips aren’t available?

-Treat as higher risk: hydrate, give correction insulin per plan, and seek medical advice sooner.
+Act cautiously: hydrate, give correction insulin per plan, and seek medical advice sooner.

 Further Reading